wcasper/math407spring2022/_homework/hw8.md

 If you go with the first strategy, you may wish to check out Overleaf which is a free and intuitive website for generating $$\LaTeX$$ documents online.
 If you wish to use the second method and don't own a scanner at home, you can check out the numerous scanning apps available for smartphones.

-**Problem 1-4:**
+**Problem 1-2:**

-Write up solutions to four of the problems on the practice exam.
+Write up solutions to two of the problems on the practice exam.